Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

 ![Create connection](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/CreateConnectionCredentials.png "[Create connection]")

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Production mode*
-    Enable this toggle to activate the live environment for the Salesforce shop.
+    Enable this toggle to activate the live environment for the Salesforce Commerce Cloud shop.
 Disable the toggle to use only the staging environment.
 In this case, you do not need to enter any credentials in the fields with the *(Production)* addition as they will be ignored anyway.
 By default, this toggle is disabled.

     > [Info] As soon as the production mode is enabled, the order import and the stock upload are synchronized with the production environment, whereas the product data are still synchronized with the staging environment.